What is the Greek Orthodox Church?

 Question: "What is the Greek Orthodox Church?"

-Answer: The Greek Orthodox Church (GOC) is a branch of Eastern Orthodoxy, which formally broke from the Catholic Church in 1054 A.D.
-Even though the Greek Orthodox Church separated from Catholicism, it preserved many Catholic practices, such as the veneration of saints and the use of icons.
+Answer: The Greek Orthodox Church (GOC) is a branch of Eastern Orthodoxy, which formally broke with the Western (or Roman Catholic) Church in AD 1054.
+Even though the Greek Orthodox Church is separate from Catholicism, many of its practices are similar, such as the veneration of saints.
 The term orthodox means that they believe they hold the correct opinion on true Christianity.
-They claim to trace their roots to the apostles and early church fathers, calling themselves “the Mother Church of Christendom.”
+The Greek Orthodox Church claims to trace its roots to the apostles and early church fathers, calling itself “the Mother Church of Christendom.”
 While they do hold to many foundational truths of Christianity, such as the Trinity, they have also added many practices and beliefs at variance with biblical Christianity.

 Many Greek Orthodox Churches conduct their Sunday service, called a Divine Liturgy, in Greek, which is a problem for anyone who does not speak Greek.
 Their structure more resembles Catholicism than Protestantism.
 Worship services are filled with formality, ritual, and choral music.
 Within a typical 75-minute service, they will light candles for various reasons, kneel in tandem, kiss icons, and make the “sign of the cross,” although they repeat the gesture backward from the way Roman Catholics do.
 Observing the Eucharist is central to their service and for continuing their “process” of salvation.